Coronavirus: COVID-19 Is Now Officially A Pandemic, WHO Says

 The WHO had declared the outbreak a global health emergency in January, as cases surged in China, where the novel coronavirus was first detected.

-In Italy, more than 630 people have died of COVID-19 and the total number of cases continues to rise sharply.
+In Italy, more than 630 people have died of COVID-19, and the total number of cases continues to rise sharply.
 The country now has 10,000 cases, second only to China.
-There are 9,000 cases in Iran, and more than 7,700 in South Korea.
+There are 9,000 cases in Iran and more than 7,700 in South Korea.

 Those four nations are all imposing drastic measures in an attempt to slow the spread of the COVID-19 illness, which has a higher fatality rate for elderly people and those with underlying health conditions.

-Those countries also have more than 90 percent of current cases, Tedros noted, adding that both China and South Korea have had success in reining in their epidemics.
+Those countries also have more than 90% of current cases, Tedros noted, adding that both China and South Korea have had success in reining in their epidemics.
 Data from China, he said, showed that the number of new cases there peaked in late January and early February.

 "We cannot say this loudly enough, or clearly enough, or often enough: All countries can still change the course of this pandemic," Tedros said.